JSitter/heart-disease-predictor-front/README.md

 ## Backend technology

-The backend is only a simple express server that serves React pages.
+The flask backend exists in a separate repository.